The U.S. National Asthma Education and Prevention Program (NAEPP) guidelines for the diagnosis and management of asthma

 If the airways are obstructed, these measurements will fall.
 Depending on the results, the doctor will take the following steps:

 The doctor may recommend skin or blood allergy tests, particularly if a specific allergen is suspected.
 Allergy skin tests may help diagnose allergic asthma, although they are not recommended for people with year-round asthma.

 A stepwise approach is recommended for treating asthma.
 Medications and dosages are increased when needed, and decreased when possible.
 Based on a patient's age and asthma severity, there are specific recommendations regarding whether to use long-term control medications and which ones to use.
 Patient education, environmental control measures, and management of any other conditions are also included.

 In choosing therapy, doctors also consider a patient's risk for more severe exacerbations.
 Contributing factors include parental history of asthma, atopic dermatitis, and known sensitivity to different allergens or foods.
-Patients should be reevaluated within 2 - 6 weeks of starting therapy to assess response.
+Patients should be reevaluated within 2 to 6 weeks of starting therapy to assess response.